Makati Central Business District: Transportation

 Downtown Makati is one of the most easily accessed business districts in the Philippines.
 Public transportation within the city is facilitated mostly using inexpensive jeepneys and buses for commuters working in the district.
 Most of the buses and jeepneys come from EDSA, the main thoroughfare in Metro Manila.
-Buses plying the avenue from the south Metro Manila and Laguna pass through the central business district daily.
+Buses plying the avenue from south Metro Manila, Laguna and beyond pass through the central business district daily.
 Ayala Center is the main public transport terminal inside the district, where various jeepneys, UV Express, and buses stop.
 This can also accommodate the vehicles of passengers riding the MRT.
 There are also various point-to-point bus stops especially in Legazpi Village, Glorietta, and One Ayala.
 There are also available intercity bus in downtown that plies routes from Ayala Center to Bonifacio Global City via McKinley Road operated only by the Bonifacio Transport Corporation, called BGC Bus.
 In 2015, the city's new transport hub called the McKinley Exchange Corporate Center, which is also along EDSA outside downtown, was opened.
 People enter and leave the city through this new central transport hub, which serves buses, taxes and jeepneys and is a walking distance from the MRT Ayala station.

-There are several parking buildings for car-owned people working in downtown.
-Taxis are also available for people working in downtown.
-Because it is the leading business district in the metropolis, it sometimes experiences traffic congestion.
-The Metropolitan Manila Development Authority (MMDA) is responsible for traffic regulation in the metropolis.
-In 1995, they implement road space rationing called Unified Vehicular Volume Reduction Program to reduce the traffic congestion.
-Makati's traffic enforcement implement the full number coding scheme to all road vehicles from 7:00 a.m. to 7:00 p.m. without window hours from Monday to Friday except on holidays.
-The rule applies except on expressways, where it is not implemented, and on EDSA and Osmeña Highway that follows MMDA's number coding scheme on the same days from 7:00 am to 10:00 am and from 5:00 pm to 8:00 pm.
+There are several parking buildings for private vehicle-owning people working or have business in the area.
+Public transport vehicles such as Transport network vehicle service (TNVS, .e.g Uber, Grab) as well as taxis are also widely available.
+Because it is the leading business district in the metropolis, it often experiences traffic congestion.
+The Metropolitan Manila Development Authority (MMDA) is a national government-supervised coordinating body of local government units responsible for traffic regulation in the metropolis.
+In 1995, they implemented road space rationing called Unified Vehicular Volume Reduction Program (UVVRP, colloquially "number coding") to reduce the traffic congestion.
+Except on holidays, Makati implemented the full number coding scheme on all (four-wheels and up, i.e. except motorcycles) road vehicles from 7:00 a.m. to 7:00 p.m. without window hours from Monday to Friday.
+Exempted from these are expressways such as the privately-operated Skyway Stage 3, national government-operated EDSA and Osmeña Highway.
+The latter two follow MMDA's regular number coding scheme on the same days from 7:00 am to 10:00 am and from 5:00 pm to 8:00 pm.

 The downtown district is served by major roads and expressways.
 The following are: